ITM, ATM, and OTM Options Explained

 | $110 | OTM | ITM (+$10) |

-Which to Use?
+Which Should You Use?

-Use ITM when:
+Use ITM When:

-- You want lower risk
+- • You want lower risk

-- Stock replacement strategy
+- • Stock replacement strategy

-- You're conservative
+- • You're conservative

-Use ATM when:
+Use ATM When:

-- Balanced risk/reward
+- • Balanced risk/reward

-- Spread strategies
+- • Spread strategies

-- Need liquidity
+- • Need liquidity

-Use OTM when:
+Use OTM When:

-- Speculative plays
+- • Speculative plays

-- Small capital
+- • Small capital

-- Cheap hedging
+- • Cheap hedging

 Common Mistakes

-- Buying only OTM for low price — They're cheap because most expire worthless
+- Buying only OTM for low price: They're cheap because most expire worthless

-- Confusing calls vs puts — ITM for calls is OTM for puts at the same strike
+- Confusing calls vs puts: ITM for calls is OTM for puts at the same strike

-- Ignoring time decay — ATM/OTM options lose value faster as expiration nears
+- Ignoring time decay: ATM/OTM options lose value faster as expiration nears